Columbia University in the City of New York

 Are you a middle school educator in New York City who...

-...is looking to incorporate more neuroscience into your classroom?
+...wants to incorporate more neuroscience into your classroom?

-...often finds your students seeking scientific evidence as they discuss current events?
+...finds your students seeking scientific evidence as they discuss current events?

-• Strengthen their knowledge on neuroscience research
+• Strengthen your knowledge on neuroscience research

 • Create a community of practice with educators from middle schools across New York City

-Program Details - Winter 2025
+Program Details - Fall 2026

 Where: This program will take place at Columbia University’s Zuckerman Institute (Jerome L. Greene Science Center, 3227 Broadway, New York, NY 10027).